quii/learn-go-with-tests/select.md

 In go there is a package `net/http/httptest` where you can easily create a mock http server that you can fully control.

-Let's change our tests to be a little more reliable.
+Let's change our tests to use mocks we control so they will be reliable.

 ```go
 func TestRacer(t *testing.T) {